buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 of branches you are supporting, or the test campaign to run).
 If ``multiple`` is false, then its result is a string - one of the choices.
 If ``multiple`` is true, then the result is a list of strings from the choices.
-Its arguments, in addition to the common optoins, are:
+Its arguments, in addition to the common options, are:

 ``choices``